bxdoan/bxdoan/README.md

 <div align="center">

-> Life comes at a cost.
-Wouldn’t it be arrogant to die before you’ve repaid that debt?
+> It is never too late to be what you might have been.

-> — Yuuji Kazami —
+> — George Eliot —

 </div>